-FIGURE 3 Bone quality as subjectively assessed as type I through IV for both flap and flapless techniques based on the Lekholm and Zarb classification21 reflection technique.
-While there are a number of preclinical and clinical studies comparing the two surgical techniques for implant placement, this is one of the very few human studies investigating ridge alterations as it relates to ARP.^{22-24} For both groups, the socket was grafted using a demineralized bone matrix allograft mixed with a mineralized particulate allograft and then capped with a calcium sulfate barrier in the socket opening to contain the graft.
-There were no statistically significant differences in ridge dimension changes between groups in this study (Figure 1a C and D, Figure 1b C and D).
-These findings are in agreement with the results demonstrated by Araujo and Lindhe and Filipek et al. in that there is no statistically significant difference in hard tissue loss between the two surgical approaches.
-9,25 Araujo and Lindhe examined the ridge dimension changes in an animal model following tooth extraction with and without flap reflection, while Filipek et al. did a hard and soft tissue comparative analysis between flap and flapless tooth extractions in humans.^{9,25} Furthermore, the current findings also confirmed that bone loss cannot be prevented completely irrespective of the surgical approach used, which concurred with the results of several other studies.
-9,12,19 However, our findings differed from the conclusions of Fickl et al. and Barone et al., 12,13 who evaluate healing socket sites at earlier time intervals.
-Fickl et al. examined the tissue alterations following tooth extraction in flap and flapless groups at 2and 4-month time intervals.
-13 Their canine study showed increased soft and hard tissue loss in the flap group, but the experimental model did not distinctly distinguish between hard and soft tissue components.
-The human study conducted by Barone et al., examining the socket healing in flap versus flapless procedures after 3 months of healing, showed statistically significant differences in buccolingual width and vertical ridge height between the two groups.
-12 The flapless group showed more loss in the ridge height compared to the flap group.
-They investigated soft and hard tissue changes in extraction sockets grafted with corticocancellous porcine bone and a collagen membrane after 3 months.
+In this 4-month randomized controlled clinical study of alveolar ridge preservation, a flapless surgical technique was compared to a flap reflection technique.
+While there are a number of pre-clinical and clinical studies comparing the two surgical techniques for implant placement, this is one of the very few human studies investigating ridge alterations as it relates to ARP.22-24 For both groups, the socket was grafted using a demineralized bone matrix allograft mixed with a mineralized particulate allograft then capped with a calcium sulfate barrier in the socket opening to contain the graft.
+There were no statistically significant differences in ridge dimension changes between groups in this study (Figure 1a c & d, Figure 1b c & d).
+These findings are in agreement with the results demonstrated by Araujo & Lindhe and Filipek et al., in that, there is no statistically significant difference in hard tissue loss between the two surgical approaches.^{9, 25} Araujo & Lindhe examined the ridge dimension changes in an animal model following tooth extraction with and without flap reflection, while Filipek et al., did a hard and soft tissue comparative analysis between flap and flapless tooth extractions in humans.^{9,25} Furthermore, the current findings also confirmed that bone loss cannot be prevented completely irrespective of the surgical approach used, which concurred with the results of several other studies.^{9, 12,} 19 However, our findings differed from the conclusions of Fickl et al., and Barone et al.^{12, 13} who evaluate healing socket sites at earlier time intervals.
+Fickl et al., examined the tissue alterations following tooth extraction in flap and flapless groups at 2- and 4-month time intervals.13 Their canine study showed increased soft and hard tissue loss in the flap group but the experimental model did not distinctly distinguish between hard and soft tissue components.
+The human study conducted by Barone et al., examining the socket healing in flap vs. flapless procedures after 3 months of healing, showed statistically significant differences in buccolingual width and vertical ridge height between the two groups.12 The flapless group showed more loss in the ridge height compared to the flap group.
+They investigated soft and hard tissue changes in extraction sockets grafted with cortico-cancellous porcine bone and a collagen membrane after 3 months.
 The teeth included in their analysis were molars and premolars.
-The differences in tooth type, graft materials, and healing time period may have contributed to the difference in results.
+The differences in tooth type, graft materials and healing time period may have contributed to the difference in results.

-The flapless group showed a loss of 1.3 mm in crestal ridge width, which was slightly greater than in the flap group with a loss of 1.0 mm (Table 2a).
-Both groups lost ridge height at all locations (midbuccal, midlingual, mesial, and distal).
+The flapless group showed a loss of 1.3 mm in crestal ridge width which was slightly greater than the flap group with the loss of 1.0 mm (Table 2).
+Both groups lost ridge height at all locations (mid-buccal, mid-lingual, mesial and distal).
 Although these changes were not statistically significant between groups, the flapless group showed less loss of ridge height than the flap group.
-The flap group showed a loss of ridge height of 0.8-0.9 mm at all locations.
-The flapless group showed the greatest loss of 0.7 mm at the midlingual site and the least loss of 0.2 mm at the mesial site (Table 2b), which was comparable to 0.9 \pm 0.9 mm (lingual) and 0.2 \pm 0.7mm (mesial) vertical dimension loss in a flapless ridge preservation study by Barone et al.11
+The flap group showed a loss of ridge height of 0.8 - 0.9 mm at all locations.
+The flapless group showed the greatest loss of 0.7 mm at the mid-lingual site and the least loss of 0.2 mm at the mesial site (Table 3) which was comparable to 0.9 ± 0.9 mm (lingual) and 0.2 ± 0.7 mm (mesial) vertical dimension loss in a flapless ridge preservation study by Barone et al.11